nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The codes to use as values for the creator role are taken from the [https://id.loc.gov/vocabulary/relators.html](MARC relators) vocabulary.

+##### 2.4.1.2 Optional Additional Metadata
+Additional metadata for inclusion can be supplied by the Ordering Agency on a per-title or per-Agency basis.

 #### 2.4.2 Manifest

 In the `<manifest>` all publication resources are declared.
 Each resource is declared using the `<item>` element with required attributes `id`, `href` and `media-type`.
 Some items must also have a `properties` attribute.